Do You Have a Victim Personality? 12 Ways to Tell

 9. You just can’t get ahead no matter how hard you try.

-If you suffer from a victim mentality you might also unconsciously self-sabotage, taking the wrong actions if you do take action, fulfilling your core belief that the world is against you.
+If you suffer from a victim mentality you might also unconsciously self-sabotage, taking the wrong actions if you do take action.
+This fulfils your belief that the world is against you.

 10. When stressful things happen you can’t think straight.